-Then when I was taking the exam I would recall these papers into my memory and I would remember specific details by envisioning where the words were positioned on the page, by their colour and location.
-It’s fascinating to look back upon and realise that I fit the description of a visual and a verbal learner entirely.
+Then when I was taking the exam I would recall these papers into my memory and I would remember specific details by envisioning where the words were positioned on the page, by their color and location.
+It’s fascinating to look back upon and realize that I fit the description of a visual and a verbal learner entirely.

-The way in which words and the written form was at the centre of my learning style is not surprising considering my love for it.
+The way in which words and the written form was at the center of my learning style is not surprising considering my love for it.

 So where do you fit within the learning styles?